d03n3rfr1tz3/hass-divoom/README.md

 very basic HASS.io installations. `rfcomm` and maybe even `hciconfig hci0 up` beforehand is an older way.
 Obviously you have to fill in some placeholders above.

 * `HCI_DEVICE`: The id of your Bluetooth controller.
-Typically just `hci0`, especially if you are using the integrated Raspberry Pi Bluetooth controller.
+Typically just `hci0`, especially if you are using integrated Raspberry Pi Bluetooth.
 * `DIVOOM_DEVICE_MAC`: The MAC address of your Divoom device.
 You can either get it via the Divoom App or by scanning for it.
 * `DIVOOM_DEVICE_PORT`: The port of your Divoom device.
 Typically its just `1`, but on some audio-supported devices it might be `2`.

-### Install the custom component
+### Installation
 First we need to install the component.
 That can be done in two ways: Easy or Manual

 #### Easy Installation